Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 3. Fairtrade

 We're sure you've heard of Fairtrade.
-This is the most well-known coffee certifications - but that does not necessarily mean that it is the best.
+This is the most well-known coffee certification, but that does not necessarily mean that it is the best.

 One of the requirements of Fairtrade is that a minimum price per pound of coffee must be paid to the farmer.

-While this means that the farmers might be paid more than they would outside of Fairtrade, this still doesn't guarantee that they are paid a good wage.
+While this means the farmers might be paid more than they would outside Fairtrade, it still doesn't guarantee they are paid a good wage.

 In fact, many see Fairtrade as having created a price ceiling rather than a price floor, as coffee roasters and importers have begun to shy away from Fairtrade coffee.